-Whether your cancer diagnosis is connected to talcum powder, Johnson & Johnson has invested large sums of money in defending itself against these claims.
+Whether your overian cancer diagnosis is connected to talcum powder, Johnson & Johnson has invested large sums of money in defending itself against these claims.
 Like any massive corporate entity, it is prepared to vigorously deny or deflect liability, and it will be difficult for the average person to handle a legal faceoff of this magnitude on their own.

-A seasoned attorney is equipped to conduct a comprehensive investigation into the relationship between a cancer diagnosis and talcum powder use to uncover important evidence in your case as it relates to Johnson & Johnson.
+A seasoned attorney is equipped to conduct a comprehensive investigation into the relationship between an ovarian cancer diagnosis and talcum powder use to uncover important evidence in your case as it relates to Johnson & Johnson.
 A lawyer can then value your case appropriately and begin working toward recovering the compensation to which you are entitled.

 Individuals with a talcum powder claim often group together in what’s known as a mass tort.
 This consolidation can result in a class-action lawsuit or multidistrict litigation (MDL).
 Any person injured by J&J’s talcum powder should seek the guidance of a defective drug attorney to determine the legal avenue that will be most beneficial.

 In MDL, each plaintiff has control of their independent lawsuit, but one federal judge presides over all cases in a designated venue.
-A successful class action award gets split equally among all class members while MDL awards can vary for each individual claim depending on the facts and circumstances of each case.
+A successful class action award gets split equally among all class members, while MDL awards can vary for each individual claim depending on the facts and circumstances of each case.